 - I. It is the policy of Louisiana Healthcare Connections that pediatric kidney transplantation for pediatric members/enrollees (age < 18) is medically necessary when all of the following conditions are met: - A. Advanced renal disease including one of the following: - 1.
-End-stage renal disease (ESRD) (stage 5) with glomerular filtration rate (GFR) < 15 mL/min/1.73m2;5 - 2.
-Chronic kidney disease (CKD) (stage 4) with GFR < 30 mL/min/1.73m2 in member/enrollees who are expected to reach ESRD^{1,5}:
+End stage renal disease (ESRD) (stage 5) with glomerular filtration rate (GFR) < 15 mL/min/1.73m2;5 - 2.
+Chronic kidney disease (CKD) (stage 4) with GFR $< 30 \text{ mL/min/}1.73\text{m}^2$ in member/enrollees who are expected to reach ESRD^{1,5}:

-Note: Patients with a GFR above 30 mL/min/1.732 who are rapidly progressing toward ESRD should be referred for kidney transplant evaluation.1
+Note: Patients with a GFR above 30 mL/min/1.732 who are rapidly progressing toward ESRD should be referred for kidney transplant evaluation1.

 - B. Does not have any of the following contraindications: - 1.
-Active infection that is not properly treated, except for hepatitis C virus infection^{5,6}: - 2.
-HIV infection with detectable viral load, unless all of the following are documented5: - a.
-CD4 cell count > 200 cells/mm3; - b.
-Absence of active AIDS-defining opportunistic infection; - c.
-Member/enrollee is currently on effective ART (antiretroviral therapy); - 3.
-Active malignancy with high risk of recurrence or death related to cancer5; - 4.
+Active infection that is not properly treated, except for hepatitis C virus infection^{5,6}; - 2.
+HIV infection with detectable viral load5;

+- 3. Active malignancy with high risk of recurrence or death related to cancer5; - 4.
 Stroke within the past 6 months or transient ischemic attack within the past 3 months.
 (If member/enrollee has had a myocardial infarction, clearance from a cardiologist is required prior to kidney transplant)5; - 5.
 Active symptomatic cardiac disease (e.g., angina, arrhythmia, heart failure, valvular heart disease) that has not been evaluated by a cardiologist5; - 6.
 Active symptomatic peripheral arterial disease not properly managed5; - 7.
 Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support5; - 8.
 Active or ongoing substance use disorder that affects decision-making or puts the member/enrollee at a high level of post-transplant risk5; - 9.
 Acute pancreatitis within the last 3 months5; - 10.
 Decompensated cirrhosis unless candidate for combined liver-kidney transplant5; - 11.
 Elevated levels of circulating antiglomerular basement membrane antibodies.5